a-synchronous/rubico/README.md

 `map.pool({ size: 10 })` defines a `map` function constrained to 10 asynchronous operations at a given instant.

 **[series]** and **[parallel]** are tags to denote the asynchronous behavior of methods that accept multiple functions.
+ * [series]: execute functions one at a time.
+If order is not implied, it is left to the implementation. (i.e. iterating an `Object`)
+ * [parallel]: execute functions in parallel.

 All higher order functions accept sync or async functions; if all provided functions are synchronous, the entire execution is synchronous.